agschwender/pilbox/index.md

 -   1.3.1: Fix pilbox.image CLI for python 3.0
 -   1.3.2: Fix GIF P-mode to JPEG conversion
 -   1.3.3: Increase Pillow version to 5.2.0 and Tornado version to 5.1.0
+-   1.3.4: Added worker config property to set number of Tornado processes